aeslaughter/moose/docs/content/utilities/moosedown/core.md

 will be provided in a table.
 For example, [code-settings] lists the available settings for the fenced code blocks discussed in the [fenced-code] section.

+!devel example id=settings-example
-!devel! example id=settings-example caption=Example use of settings within [links], settings are key-value pairs that are specified with a separating equal sign (no spaces can exist on either side).
+               caption=Example use of settings within [links], settings are key-value pairs that are specified with a separating equal sign (no spaces exist on either side).
 [google](https://www.google.com style=color:teal;)
-!devel-end!

 ## Block Syntax id=core-block